 How to order COVID-19 therapeutics

-- Use the Therapeutics Locator Tool to find Paxlovid, bebtelovimab and Lagevrio.
-Most pharmacies in Vermont carry Paxlovid.
+- Use the Therapeutics Locator Tool to find Paxlovid and Lagevrio.* Most pharmacies in Vermont carry Paxlovid.

 - Remdesivir is administered via an IV infusion over 3 days at select hospitals in Vermont.